Master of Science in Human Anatomy and Physiology Instruction

 A five-day, on-campus practicum may be required as part of the curriculum.
 The on-campus practicum experience provides you with a unique and rewarding opportunity to sharpen your presentation skills while receiving constructive feedback from renowned, experienced anatomy and physiology faculty members.

-- Applicants must meet at least one of the following four criteria:
+- Applicants must meet at least one of the following criteria:

 - Have earned a professional degree (MSN, MD, DO, DC, DVM, or other similar advanced clinical degree) awarded by an accredited institution; or

 - Have earned a master's degree in a related field from an accredited institution; or

 - Demonstrate significant anatomy and physiology teaching experience in the undergraduate college/ university setting; or

 - Demonstrate successful completion of the anatomy and physiology course sequence of an advanced clinical degree; or